Peter Breuninger, Founder, CEO and Executive Editor

 I am honored to welcome Danon Han Hong Den to AVShowrooms as Executive Equipment Reviewer.
 He is one of the world’s greatest experts on high performance audio.
 He is the founder of Face Book Group Analogue Fellowship.
 Dato’ Danon Han is Senior Contributing Editor to Mono and Stereo Magazine.
 Most importantly, he shares the ideals of AVShowrooms- the love of music and fine audio equipment.

-Mike Malinowski joins AVShowrooms as a senior equipment reviewer.
-Mike has been an audio and music lover since the womb.
-He is a leading reviewer for 6moons specializing in cost no object equipment and will add AVShowrooms to his prestigious reviewing positions.
-Mike’s listening room is indeed one the leading listening rooms in the world.
-He designed his home around the 20x30x10 foot room and every aspect of the design from the dedicated Equi=tech power system to the wall material to the ASC TubeTraps was implemented to provide a noise free acoustically-neutral environment for sound.
-His current reference loudspeaker, the Wilson Alexandria II is the centerpiece of the room.
+Mike and Judy Malinowski joined AVShowrooms in 2014 as senior equipment reviewers.
+Mike was a leading reviewer for 6moons specializing in cost no object equipment and adds AVShowrooms to his prestigious reviewing positions.
+Mike and Judy’s listening room is indeed one the leading listening rooms in the world.
+They designed the home around the 20x30x10 foot room and every aspect of the design from the dedicated Equi=tech power system to the wall material to the ASC TubeTraps was implemented to provide a noise free acoustically-neutral environment for sound.
+Their current reference loudspeaker, the Wilson Alexandria II is the centerpiece of the room.
 The sound is like a front row concert seat.

 Kevin Olson, Sr. Equipment Reviewer